smgoldfish/ML-Assignment-2/README.md

 </br>

 ## Practical Applications
-A few real world cases where this model can be deployed are:</br>
+A few real situations where this model can be deployed are:</br>

 1. **Shelter Management:** The model can assist shelter staff in making informed decisions about resource allocation, such as prioritizing medical care or behavioral training for animals with higher risk of negative outcomes.
 2. **Policy Development:** The model's insights can inform the development of shelter policies and practices aimed at improving animal welfare and reducing negative outcomes.